Solomon R. Guggenheim Museum: Armstrong era

 Richard Armstrong, former director of the Carnegie Museum of Art, became the director of the museum and the foundation in November 2008.
-The New York Times said the Guggenheim Foundation had selected Armstrong because his "calmer, steadier presence" contrasted with the "nearly 20 often tumultuous years of Mr. Krens’s maverick vision".
-In addition to its permanent collections, which continue to grow, the foundation administers loan exhibitions and co-organizes exhibitions with other museums to foster public outreach.
-The museum hosted exhibitions such as America (2016), one of the smallest exhibits ever hosted in the Guggenheim.
+The New York Times said the Guggenheim Foundation had selected him because his "calmer, steadier presence" contrasted with the "nearly 20 often tumultuous years of Mr. Krens's maverick vision".
+In addition to its permanent collections, which continued to grow under his direction, the foundation has administered loan exhibitions and co-organized exhibitions with other museums to foster public outreach.
+The museum hosted exhibitions such as America (2016), one of the smallest ever hosted there.

-About 140 maintenance workers and art installers joined a labor union in 2019, marking the first time that the museum's employees had unionized.
-The same year, Chaédria LaBouvier became the first black woman curator to create a solo exhibition and first black person to write a text published by the museum.
-She accused the museum of racism and alleged that, among other things, officials withheld resources and refused to let journalists interview her.
+About 140 maintenance workers and art installers joined a labor union in 2019, the first time the museum's employees had unionized.
+That year, Chaédria LaBouvier became the first black woman curator to create a solo exhibition and first black person to write a text published by the museum.
+She accused the museum of racism and alleged that, among other things, officials withheld resources and refused to let journalists interview her, though an article in The Atlantic described LaBouvier as being hostile toward people who commented on her exhibition.
 Within a month of these criticisms, the museum hired its first full-time black curator, Ashley James.
-The museum's chief curator and deputy director, Nancy Spector, resigned in 2020, following accusations that Spector had racially discriminated against LaBouvier.
+An investigation by a law firm hired by the museum found "no evidence that Ms. LaBouvier was subject to adverse treatment on the basis of her race".
+The museum's Artistic Director and Chief Curator, Nancy Spector, left the institution in 2020 after 34 years.
 The Guggenheim approved a plan for increasing racial diversity in August 2020, and it hired a "chief culture and inclusion officer" in 2021.

 During the COVID-19 pandemic, the Guggenheim temporarily closed in March 2020.
-It reopened that October, having recorded a monthly net loss of $1.4 million while it was closed.
-The museum fired numerous staff members during the pandemic.
-Armstrong announced in mid-2022 that he planned to resign in 2023.
+It reopened that October, recording a monthly net loss of $1.4 million while closed.
+It fired numerous staff members during the pandemic.
+In 2022, the Guggenheim began hosting a poet-in-residence program, the first such program at a visual-art museum.
+Armstrong announced in mid-2022 that he planned to resign in 2023, and he left the museum at the end of 2023.

+Westermann era

+In June 2024, Mariët Westermann became the Guggenheim's first female director.
+She had been the vice chancellor of New York University Abu Dhabi since 2019 and was its provost when it was formed in 2007 and was responsible for, among other things, its first climate action plan.
+She holds Master's and Ph.D. degrees in the History of Art from New York University Institute of Fine Arts.
+Following unsuccessful attempts to steady the museum's finances by expanding the endowment, increasing ticket prices and reducing the number of exhibits, Westermann terminated about 7% of the museum's staff in early 2025.